Preboarding as a Staff Retention Tool

 Studies have shown that companies with a good dedicated preboarding program ›in place are 11% more likely to retain first-year employees than those without.
 There are two ways that preboarding can significantly improve staff retention, contribute to engagement, improve company culture, help new hires, and help create more productive employees:

 1. Preboarding helps initiate a streamlined overarching onboarding process.
 Through preboarding, new hires are offered compliance and training materials after the job offer and before their first day.
 This gives them time to go over the material at their own pace instead of in a rush.
-Simultaneously, they are given ancillary resources to help them familiarise themselves with their new position.
+Simultaneously, they are given ancillary resources to help them familiarize themselves with their new position.
 This allows them to feel confident before their first day on their new job and helps banish first-day jitters.
 It also helps alleviate the amount of work needed during employee onboarding.

 2. Preboarding makes new hires feel more comfortable in their role, without being overwhelmed with meetings and training sessions in the initial days and weeks in their position.
 Because the hiring manager has given them more time to become familiar with their job and finish their pre-work requirements ahead of time, this leaves more time during employee onboarding for team introductions and forming connections with colleagues.
 This extra time to generate rapport with teammates will help new hires feel engaged as they adjust to their new jobs.

 With good preboarding sets and a set hiring process process in place, companies are helping set up each new hire for success in the business and going that extra mile to welcome them to the team and ensure they have a good start with training.
 This will make a difference in retention, productivity, and even employee engagement.
-Studies show that employees who feel like they have found a good cultural fit and feel like they belong in an organisation, are more likely to stay longer with a company.
+Studies show that employees who feel like they have found a good cultural fit and feel like they belong in an organization, are more likely to stay longer with a company.

 Technology Provides Preboarding Solutions to Bolster Any Companies Hiring Process